 Second, Edinburgh is one of the greenest cities in Europe so there’s a good chance you’ll end up romping through a park (most likely Holyrood Park) which can get really muddy, so I’d advise you to take walking boots with you – which will come into their own if you decide to climb Arthur’s Seat.

 Third, you’re going to get caught in a lot of rain showers which is just a fact of life in Scotland.
 If you don’t like wearing bulky jackets consider chucking a pac-a-mac (this and the following are Amazon links to products I recommend) in your bag as it’ll save you sitting in wet clothes for the remainder of the day, and they look a million times better than those cheap plastic ponchos you get in the tourist tat shops.

 In summer Edinburgh really brightens up and you’ll frequently find blue skies for days on end – although there will be just as many overcast days alongside them.
-With that in mind you might consider taking a backpack and throwing a thin top or two in it along with the pac-a-mac I already mentioned.
+With that in mind you might consider taking a backpack (see my recommended backpacks) and throwing a thin top or two in it along with the pac-a-mac I already mentioned.